 Yes, try using an internal condom.
-It’s a barrier method that’s inserted into the vagina (instead of covering the penis, like an external condom) that will help protect against sexually transmitted infections (STIs) as well.
+It’s a barrier method that’s inserted into the vagina (or your butt with the internal ring removed) that will help protect against sexually transmitted infections (STIs).
+Just keep in mind, you can’t use an internal condom and a condom at the same time.

 Internal condom (FC2)